jklymak/Phy426/docs/Texts.md

 title: Texts
 ---

-The main course text is [Kundhu and Cohen](http://app.knovel.com/web/toc.v/cid:kpFME00004/viewerType:toc/root_slug:fluid-mechanics-4th), 4th edition, 2007.
-Older and newer versions should be fine, but you'll have to dig a bit if equation numbers have changed etc. Note that it is available online via the UVic Library.
+The main course text is Kundhu and Cohen, latest edition, available at the bookstore.
+Older and newer versions should be fine, but you'll have to dig a bit if equation numbers have changed etc.

 Kundhu and Cohen is good, but falls into the overly-abstract and mathematical style of physics textbook.
 Don't let this discourage you